jplipata/fork-authority/README.md

 whatsforlunch will remember your preferences for next time

 #### Developer Notes
-This is my first Android app.
-There are many areas that can be improved upon.
-See development roadmap below.

 The design similarity to Yelp is intentional.
 Since this is basically a custom front-end for Yelp data, I wanted it to have a seemless UI feel.
 I also thought it would be a good exercise to try to replicate the Yelp UI from scratch ("great artists steal").

 ##### Enhancement Backlog
 ###### UI/Functionality
 - Need app icon
-- More results, better way to manage de-prioritized categories
+- More results, better way to manage filtered categories
-- User definable settings
+- User definable settings/search query
 - "Just ate here" active state icon and dynamic text based on state
-- More sophisticated preference logic, such as looking for patterns in categories for recommendations (e.g. if a user tends to like Japanese, businesses with category = Japanese will get sorted to top of list
+- More sophisticated suggestion logic, such as looking for patterns in categories for recommendations (e.g. if a user tends to like Japanese, businesses with category = Japanese will get sorted to top of list

 ###### Code Quality
 - Refactor: Overall architecture needs to be improved, implement e.g. MVP pattern.